Does public law control the detailed design, appearance and method of construction of any new building?

 Any development must also comply with the statutory requirements of other government agencies, such as the Department of Transport, Abu Dhabi Police, Abu Dhabi Education Council and Abu Dhabi Waste Management Control, amongst others.

-Dubai Administrative Resolution No. 125 of 2001 concerning the adoption of Building Regulations and Standards provides the public law control both for the technical aspects of the detailed design, as well as the restrictions for aesthetic and heritage areas.
+Dubai Administrative Resolution No. 125 of 2001 (as amended by Dubai Administrative Decision No. 37/2021) concerning the adoption of Building Regulations and Standards provides the public law control both for the technical aspects of the detailed design, as well as the restrictions for aesthetic and heritage areas.

 Numerous technical guidelines and circulars issued by Dubai Municipality, Trakhees and TECOM also regulate the detailed design.
 These need to be examined on a case by case basis to ensure that the detailed design is compliant with the relevant regulations for the area where the building is being constructed.